Helping children reach their full potential

 - Well-designed early childhood interventions have been found to generate a return to society ranging from $1.80 to $17.07 for each dollar spent on the program.

-In celebration of Early Intervention Day, The Warren Center is pleased to have presented our first annual Strong Start Virtual Summit!
-This recent summit took a focused look at common challenges faced by parents of children with special needs and gave practical steps to overcoming them.
+In celebration of Early Intervention Day, The Warren Center is pleased to have presented two years of our annual Strong Start Virtual Summit!
+Both summits took a focused look at common challenges faced by parents of children with special needs and gave practical steps to overcoming them.
 Industry experts took a deep dive into a number of topics including brain development, enhancing language and motor skills, dealing with challenging behaviors, and successful potty training.

-Our keynote speaker was Fanbyte Head of Media, John Warren.
+During 2021, our keynote speaker was Fanbyte Head of Media, John Warren.
 Born with extremely low muscle tone, a neonatal specialist told John’s parents there was little hope for his survival.
 But survive he did!
 John shared how the commitment to a strong start changed the trajectory of his life.
+Our keynote speaker in 2022 was Mark Haynie.
+He shared his story about growing up with a disability.
+His story gave parents goosebumps!